Wine & Gourmet Tour

 Day 4.
 Yerevan-Amberd-Saghmosavan-Yerevan

 Breakfast at the hotel.
 Drive towards Mount Aragats, the highest mountain in the country.
 Visit of the medieval Amberd Fortress (7th Century) with a cross-domed church from 1026, near the Aragats (4,096 m).
 Here offers a beautiful view of the quiet surroundings.
-Visit of the winery "ArmMas", tasting of Armenian wines.
-Lunch with a local family, where we will get acquainted with the production process of the Armenian noodle "Arischta".
+Visit of the winery "ArmAs", tasting of Armenian wines.
+Lunch with a local family, where we'll get acquainted with the production process of the Armenian noodle "Arischta".
 Drive to the village of Saghmosavan.
-Visit of the Monastery Saghmosavank (13th Century) high above the magnificent canyon Kazakh.
-Return and overnight in Yerevan.
+Visit of the Saghmosavank Monastery (13th Century) high above the magnificent Kazakh Canyon.

 Day 5.
 Yerevan-Khor Virap-Noravank-Hermon

 Breakfast.
-Through the Ararat Mountain we’ll drive today South Armenia.
+Through the Ararat Mountain, today we'll drive to the south of Armenia.
 First visit is the Khor Virap Monastery (17th Century), which is located directly on the Armenian-Turkish border.
-From here we’ll enjoy a magnificent view of the biblical Mount Ararat.
-Drive to Noravank Monastery (13th Century), which is at the end of a gorge and was 13th to 14th Centuries bishop seat.
-Before we reach the monastery, we’ll make a small detour in a village.
-Together with a village family we’ll make the Armenian cheese, grill the traditional Schaschlick in Erdofen.
+From here we will enjoy a magnificent view of the biblical Mount Ararat.
+Drive to Noravank Monastery (13th Century), which is at the end of a gorge and was 13th to 14th centuries bishop seat.
+Before we reach the monastery, we will make a small detour in a village.
+Together with a village family we'll make the Armenian cheese, grill the traditional Schaschlick (Barbeque) in Erdofen.
 Drive to the village of Hermon.
 Free time.
-Overnight at the hotel in the village of Hermon.

 Day 6.
 Hermon-Vardeniats Pass-Sevan-Dilijan-Yenokavan

-Breakfast at the hotel.
+Breakfast.
 Excursion to Vardeniats Pass and visit the medieval Selim Pass or Orbelian’s Caravanserai on the ancient Silk Road that once crossed the pass at 2,410 meters.
 Descent to Lake Sevan, "the blue pearl of Armenia" (1,900m above sea level).
 The lake is 78 km long and 56 km wide.
-Through the spa town of Dilijan we’ll continue to the Ijevan Wine Factory, which is known for its white wine production.
+Through the spa town of Dilijan we'll continue the tour to the Ijevan Wine Factory, which is known for its white wine production.
 Tasting of Armenian white wines.
-End of the day in the "Apaga Resort" in the village of Yenokavan.
-Dinner and overnight in "Apaga Resort".
+End the day in the "Apaga Resort" in the village of Yenokavan.

 Day 7.
 Yenokavan-Alaverdi-Sanahin-Haghpat-Yerevan